cselmer/delegate_cached/README.md

 ## Usage

-First, add a column to the delegating ActiveRecord modelto cache the delegated value.
+First, add a column to the delegating ActiveRecord model.
 If using the `prefix: true` options, be sure to use the `to` prefix in the column name.
 For example, as below, the column names required would be `hiker_name` for the first `delegate_cached` definition, and `name` for the second.

 Second, add your `delegate_cached` definition.
 Note - you may only use `delegate_cached` on `belongs_to` and `has_one` associations.